Jean Toussaint Quintet

 In 1987, Jean uprooted and moved to London, where he had been making close music friendships with many musicians, whilst passing through on tour – “’I met Cleveland and Trevor Watkiss, Steve Williamson and Julian Joseph.
 Being of Caribbean descent myself, I saw similarities in the blend of musical influences – jazz, African, calypso and reggae.”
 Jean has been based in London since, continuing to work on the global stage, releasing numerous critically acclaimed albums, and collaborating with the country’s foremost creative musicians, including Courtney Pine, Byron Wallen and Jason Rebello.

-Following the great lineage of Art Blakey, for this special concert, Jean has handpicked a band of rising stars from a new generation of jazz musicians in London, featuring Emile Hinton on piano, Josh Vadliveloo on bass and Ben Brown on drums.
+Following the great lineage of Art Blakey, for this special concert, Jean has handpicked a band of rising stars from a new generation of jazz musicians in London, featuring Hugh Pascall on trumpet, Emile Hinton on piano, Conor Murray on bass and Ben Brown on drums.

 Book your tickets now to avoid disappointment.